-In late September, a woman in France spontaneously gave her scratch-off lottery card to a group of young homeless people who were standing outside.
+The unidentified woman gave her scratch-off Banco lottery card to a group of young homeless people who were standing outside.
 That card turned out to be a winner, worth a whopping €50,000 ($59,000 USD).

 As the local newspaper Le Telegrame reports, four young homeless people (three men and one woman) were begging outside of a local tobacco and newspaper shop in the Brittany town of Brest on the afternoon of September 20.

 Woman gives winning lottery card to homeless beggars